Caoyichao/QuasiVD/README.md

 # QuasiVD

-QuasiVD: Efficient Dual-Frame Smoke Detection Method for IoT Edge
+code for paper "QuasiVD: Efficient Dual-Frame Smoke Detection Method for IoT Edge"

 The code will be available soon.